-As the third round of Brexit negotiations begins, our colleagues in European Movement Ireland have sought to provide a comprehensive list of the EU and UK documents and position papers, as well as Irish government documents, which have been released to date.
+As Brexit negotiations have now concluded, this page includes many of the relevant documents proposed in the Article 50 process, including a link to the Withdrawal Agreement, which was defeated in the House of Commons on 15 January 2019.
+Our thanks to our colleagues in European Movement Ireland who helped provide a list of the EU and UK documents and position papers, as well as Irish government documents, which have been released.

 On 29 March 2017, the UK invoked Article 50 of the Treaty on European Union, formally beginning the process of its withdrawal from the EU.
 This followed the UK electorate’s vote to leave the EU by 51.9% to 48.1% on 23 June 2016.